Of all the household dangers that can kill you, few are as unsettling as carbon monoxide.

 Know Your Guardian: Carbon Monoxide Detectors

-CO detectors come in various sizes and easily attach to walls or ceilings.
-The round ones are typically 4 to 6 inches in diameter, and the square ones are roughly 3 to 5 inches long.
+CO detectors are compact devices that mount easily to walls or ceilings.
+Round models typically run 4 to 6 inches in diameter, while square ones land somewhere between 3 and 5 inches across.

-The three common kinds of CO detectors are electrochemical, biomimetic, and metal oxide sensors, and each uses a different mechanism to measure the gas in a space.
+The three most common sensor types are electrochemical, biomimetic, and metal oxide, each using a different mechanism to detect the gas.

 Electrochemical Detectors